HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Introduction

-In this paper, we go beyond and propose \textbf{\shortname}~for 3D HOIs synthesis involving humans interacting with different types of objects in diverse ways, which are both physically plausible and semantically faithful to the textual prompt, as shown in Fig.~\ref{fig:teaser}.
-Our key insight is to decompose 3D HOIs synthesis into three modules: (a) \textbf{coarse 3D HOIs generation} that extends the human motion diffusion model~\cite{tevet2023human} to a dual-branch diffusion model (HOI-DM) to generate both human and object motions conditioning on the input text prompt.
+In this paper, we introduce \textbf{\shortname}~for 3D HOIs synthesis involving humans interacting with different types of objects in diverse ways, which are both physically plausible and semantically faithful to the textual prompt, as shown in \Fref{fig:teaser}.
+Our key insight is to decompose 3D HOIs synthesis into three modules to reduce the complexity of this challenging task. (a) \textbf{coarse 3D HOIs generation} that extends the human motion diffusion model~\citep{tevet2023human} to a dual-branch diffusion model (DBDM) to generate both human and object motions conditioning on the input text prompt.
 To encourage coherent motions, we develop a cross-attention communication module, exchanging information between the human and object motion generation models; (b) \textbf{affordance prediction diffusion model} (APDM) that estimates the contacting points between the human and object during the interactions driven by the textual prompt.
-Our APDM does not rely on the results of the HOI-DM and thus can recover from its potential errors.
+Our APDM does not rely on the results of the DBDM and thus can recover from its potential errors.
 Moreover, it stochastically generates the contacting points to diversity the generated motions; and (c) \textbf{affordance-guided interaction correction} that incorporates the estimated contacting information and employs the classifier-guidance to achieve accurate and close contact between humans and objects, significantly alleviating the cases of floating objects.
-Compared with designing a monolithic model, our proposed \shortname~disentangles motion generation for humans and objects and estimation of their contacting points, which are later integrated to form coherent and diverse HOIs, reducing the complexity and burden for each of three modules.
+Compared with designing a monolithic model, \shortname~disentangles motion generation for humans and objects and estimation of their contacting points, which are later integrated to form coherent and diverse HOIs, reducing the complexity and burden for each of the three modules.

-To our best knowledge, \shortname~is the first text-driven approach capable of generating realistic motions for various HOIs and different types of objects during the interactions.
-For both training and evaluation purposes, we annotate each video sequence in BEHAVE dataset~\cite{bhatnagar22behave} with text descriptions, which bridges the gap of no data for text-driven 3D HOIs generation.
+For both training and evaluation purposes, we annotate each video sequence in BEHAVE dataset~\citep{bhatnagar22behave} with text descriptions, which mitigates the issue of severe data scarcity for text-driven 3D HOIs generation.
+In addition, we evaluate our approach on the OMOMO dataset~\citep{li2023object}, which focuses on the manipulation of two hands.
 Extensive experiments validate the effectiveness and design choices of our approach, particularly for dynamic objects, thereby enabling a set of new applications in human motion generation.